Games in Development

-Play cards from your hand to protect, then spin the knife.
-If the knife’s pointing at you, play a card to deflect it to someone else.
+Play cards from your hand to protect yourself, then spin the banana.
+If the banana’s pointing at you, play a card to deflect it to someone else.
 If you’re out of cards, you take a stabbed card.
 Collect 3 stabbed cards and you’re out – everyone else counts cards in their hand.
 Most cards in hand wins.
 You want to play enough cards to protect you while keeping enough cards to win.

 The day has arrived – through a miracle of magic and science, Uni Co. has figured out how to create real unicorns.
 In this auction and acquire game, you and the other collectors playing will stop at nothing to own the first real unicorns and build your own unicorn zoo.
 Acquire, bargain, and bond your unicorn to score points.

 Each role is unique (no boring ‘Villagers’), and the game solves mechanical issues present in Werewolf / Mafia (Who Shot the Sheriff has no eye-closing, no player elimination, and no moderator, so everyone plays).
 Three ‘teams’ all have their own win conditions in this imperfect information game.